 Harvey

-Harvey initially launched with AmLaw firms in 2022 and is the legal AI that firm partners name when asked which one their firm approved this year.
 The product surfaces are Assistant (research and drafting), Vault (bulk document analysis for due diligence and compliance review), Knowledge (firm-specific document access), and Workflow Agents for multi-step automation.
 Harvey has since added a dedicated in-house solution, listing over 500 in-house teams as of March 2026.
-That in-house surface is newer and less mature than the firm-side DNA.
+That in-house surface is newer than its firm-side product.

 Pricing is not published.